top of page

 August 2018 - May 2022

-I completed my Bachlor's degree at Colgate University in Biology and Global, Environmental, and Public Health.
-With Dr. Bineyam Taye of Colgate University, I conducted and presented research entitled Effect of mass deworming in risk of atopy and allergic disorders among school-aged children, central Ethiopia.
-Comparative cross-sectional study. at Stanford Global Health Research Symposium 2021 and Consortium of Universities for Global Health Symposium 2021.
-Main skills aquired include scientific writing skills, data analysis on SPSS, confidence presenting at professional conferences.
-My thesis research titled Effects of human-animal interference on gastrointestinal bacterial microbiome: Comparative cross-sectional study of human-canine owner-pet pairs. built my skills in DNA extraction and grant proposal writing.
+I completed my Bachelor’s degree in Biology and Global, Environmental, and Public Health at Colgate University.
+Under the mentorship of Dr. Bineyam Taye, I conducted and presented research titled, Effect of mass deworming on the risk of atopy and allergic disorders among school-aged children in central Ethiopia: A comparative cross-sectional study, at the 2021 Stanford Global Health Research Symposium and the Consortium of Universities for Global Health Symposium.

 Current Research